dallinforsyth/fitness-frontend/README.md

 ![Fitness Application](./app-screenshot.png)

 A fitness application built using React, Ruby on Rails, and APIs for a database.
-This application allows users to track their workouts, set goals, and view fitness-related data.
+This application allows users to track target certian muslces, add a workout plan, and get important information

 ## Features